sarojvrc/Blog-Backups/cl7zurfp006q6ewnv1f7xhv3h.md

 ```

-Also we can see in the output our smart contract is deployed and we can see all these details in the Ganache GUI also.
+Also, we can see in the output our smart contract is deployed and we can see all these details in the Ganache GUI also.
 You can see the address 0x8FA deducted some ethers.

 ![6_ganache balance.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1663051259083/_jMBdhWnw.png align="left")

-Now, if you check in the Blocks Tab, new block will be added.
+Now, if you check in the Blocks Tab, a new block will be added.

 ![7_ganache.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1663051536451/ykqWHgSbA.png align="left")

-Here we can see our transactions details.
+Here we can see the details of our transaction.

 ![8_ganache.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1663051548287/PmHQT_szs.png align="left")

-If you click one of the transaction, you can see all details for that transaction as below.
+If you click one of the transactions, you can see all details for that transaction below.

 ![9_ganache.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1663051645844/oTMHTtT2O.png align="left")

 Here we can see the SENDER ADDRESS, CREATED CONTRACT ADDRESS, VALUE, GAS USED, GAS PRICE, GAS LIMIT, MINED IN BLOCK, and TX DATA.
 We have successfully deployed our smart contract with the help of truffle and ganache.
 Try it with yourself, I am sure you will enjoy it.

-Thanks for reading this article, see yu soon with a new topic.
+Thanks for reading this article, see you soon with a new topic.